ibm-cloud-docs/cli/reference/ibmcloud/extend_cli.md

 ## Updating installed plug-ins
 {: #cli-update-plugin}

 Use the `plugin update` command to update the plug-ins that are installed in {{site.data.keyword.cloud_notm}} CLI.
-The `plugin update` command returns the following information for each plugin that is installed:
+The `plugin update` command returns the following information for each plug-in that is installed:

 * The current plug-in version.
 * The latest plug-in version that is available.